tomfanara/AgenticDaprDemo/README.md

 ![Alt text](agenticarchdemo2.png "agentic architecture image for demo") The following is the demo software design.
 The main app is a .NET console application with a console app write line prompts and read line outputs.
 It will also have 4 additional .NET Core APIs and microservices.

-- ClientApp - Console application.
-Main chat initiation and dialogue, starts workflow and keeps history.
+- ClientApp - Angular application.
+Main chat initiation and dialogue, starts workflows and keeps chat conversation.
 - AgenticWorkflow.API: Orchestrator pattern that maintains conversation state, app crash resilience and external calls.
 - Accounting.API: Contains a micro agent feature that acts on behalf of the domain.
 Its domain model is persisted uses an SQL database.
 - Inventory.API: Contains a micro agent feature that acts on behalf of the domain.
 Its domain model is persisted by a NoSQL database.